* I wrote this blog post as a Tropic Ambassador to encourage you to use sunscreen. If you purchase any products from me, I will get a commission. *

 Lockdown and Coronavirus-related travel restrictions mean people have spent less time than usual on sunny beaches over the past year, but we’ve also had a pretty unusual amount of sun in the UK, haven’t we?
 Many of us have spent a lot of time in our gardens, taking exercise outdoors or queuing outside shops.
 With this in mind, it’s more important than ever to keep your skin protected from incidental sun damage that could occur when you’re relaxing in your garden, painting your fence or doing outdoor exercise.

-A lot of people assume that if they’re sitting in the shade and don’t feel the warmth of the sun, they’re not exposed to UV rays.
+A lot of people assume that if they stay in the shade and don’t feel the warmth of the sun, they’re safe from UV rays.
 That’s not actually true.
 The heat we feel from the sun is infrared, not UV.
 What we see from the sun is called visible light.
 You can’t actually see or feel UVA or UVB rays.
 UVA rays in particular have the ability to bounce off reflective surfaces (e.g. sand, the ocean) and can penetrate through the clouds.
 Even on a very cloudy day, only 25% of UVA rays are filtered out.
 UVA is so strong that it can actually penetrate through glass.
 If you want to know more, read this article on Public Health Matters, which lists the Nine things you need to know about UV (ultraviolet radiation).

 The aim of this blog post is to share my experience with sun care and answer a few common questions about sun protection, backed by NHS advice and medical professionals at The British Association of Dermatologists (BAD) and The National Eczema Society (NES).
 Although I have read a lot about sun protection, I have no medical background, so for a professional opinion, always ask your doctor or pharmacist.